flaviano-faria/authuser/README.md

 ---

-> This project currently provides a basic Spring Boot setup.
-No REST endpoints or business logic are implemented yet.
+> This project provides a basic Spring Boot setup with a user entity, service, repository, and a REST endpoint for listing users.